luigimorel/UGXT/README.md

 ### Development Environment

-I used the following tools during the development
+I used the following tools during the development:

 ```bash